tkrajina/echo-http-requests/README.md

 # Echo http requests

-This simple GoogleAppEngine app can be used to test http requests expected on a predefined url when you don't have a publicly available IP address.
+This GoogleAppEngine app can be used to test http requests expected on a predefined url when you don't have a publicly available IP address.
 It is available on http://echo-http-requests.appspot.com .

 Just use a url like: